Overlord II: Characters

 Characters new to the series include the Overlord's three mistresses: Kelda, a strong willed village girl and the only childhood friend to the Overlord; Juno, a seductive and spoiled Empire maiden; and Queen Fay, leader of the Elves of Everlight before being corrupted by the Overlord.
-Two new minion masters are also introduced: Mortis, who watches over the minion hives and has the ability to resurrect fallen minion heroes; the hooded keeper of Battle Rock, who organises events in the Overlord's personal arena (though this may be the same minion that stood before the dungeon in the first Overlord).
+Three new minions are also introduced: the minion minstrel Quaver (who is not the same as the previous game's jester); Mortis, who watches over the minion hives and has the ability to resurrect fallen minion heroes; and Grubby, a brown digger who makes gates to the Netherworld and pits for Overlord to summon minions from.
 The story's central antagonist is the reclusive Emperor Solarius, ruler of the Glorious Empire, who is committed to conquering the world and removing all magical creatures.
 While Solarius appears reclusive, he has a number of henchmen who govern the various conquered lands.
 His second-in-command, Marius, acts as his spokesperson.
 A secondary antagonist is Florian Greenheart, leader of a band of fanatical environmentalist elves.